-LOSS RESERVES - In this document, liabilities established to pay anticipated claim costs and expenses associated with settling claims.
+LOSS RESERVES - Liabilities established to pay anticipated claim costs and expenses associated with settling claims.

 MALPRACTICE - Alleged professional misconduct or lack of skill in the performance of a professional act.

 NEGLIGENCE - The failure to use the degree of care an ordinary person would use under given circumstances.
 Negligence may be constituted by acts of omission, commission, or both.